 In 1913, the Woman Suffrage Procession in Washington, D.C. reinvigorated the push for a national amendment enfranchising women.
 Many Pennsylvania women joined the efforts to lobby for this amendment.
 A number participated in the more confrontational tactics of the National Woman's Party, including picketing the White House and going on hunger strikes.

 After decades of effort on the local and national level by woman suffragists, Congress finally passed the federal woman suffrage amendment in June 1919.
 After Congress approved it, at least 36 states needed to vote in favor of the amendment for it to become part of the U.S. Constitution.
 This process is called ratification.

-On June 24, 1919, Pennsylvania voted in favor of the Nineteenth Amendment.
+On June 24, 1919, the Pennsylvania legislature voted to ratify the Nineteenth Amendment.
 By August of 1920, 36 states (including Pennsylvania) approved the Amendment, making women’s suffrage legal all across the country.

 Rittenhouse Square, a public park in Philadelphia, was the site of one of the state’s first suffrage marches.
 Inspired by Alice Paul’s newly formed organization, the Congressional Union (CU), suffragists in Philadelphia protested in Rittenhouse Square in 1914.
 They then marched down Market Street to Washington Square where they concluded the demonstration.
 Rittenhouse Square is listed on the National Register of Historic Places.
 An earlier Pennsylvania suffrage march took place during the Perry Centennial celebration on July 8, 1913 in Erie, Pennsylvania.
 A plaster replica of the Justice Bell was featured in the march.